ltalal/image_rebase/README.md

     * COPY
     * USER
     * WORKDIR
     * RUN commands are not re-executed by design.
-Their result is be reused from old image.
+Their result is reused from old image.
-    * EXPOSE, ENV and LABEL are supported with single argument only.
-E.g. `ENV A=B C=D` not supported
+    Be careful using commands whose result depends on the base image.
+    * EXPOSE
+    * ENV
+    * LABEL

 Prerequisites
 -----------